Chart Color Schemes

 Lismore Heights is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Lismore Heights, as per the latest Census data, 74.8% of dwellings were houses, with the remaining 25.1% comprising semi-detached homes, apartments, and other types.
-This contrasts with Regional NSW's dwelling structure of 82.6% houses and 17.4% other dwellings.
-Home ownership in Lismore Heights stood at 34.1%, with mortgaged dwellings at 33.8% and rented ones at 32.0%.
+Lismore Heights' dwelling structures, as per the latest Census, consisted of 74.8% houses and 25.1% other dwellings (semi-detached, apartments, 'other').
+This contrasts with Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Lismore Heights was at 34.1%, with the rest being mortgaged (33.8%) or rented (32.0%).
 The median monthly mortgage repayment was $1,404, lower than Regional NSW's average of $1,733.
-The median weekly rent in Lismore Heights was $338, compared to Regional NSW's $330.
-Nationally, Lismore Heights's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Median weekly rent in Lismore Heights was $338, compared to Regional NSW's $330.
+Nationally, Lismore Heights' mortgage repayments were significantly lower at $1,404 versus the Australian average of $1,863, and rents were less at $338 compared to the national figure of $375.

 Frequently Asked Questions - Housing